-Because events are at the bottom of the hierarchy, these properties only apply to those specific events.
-When grouping by event-level properties, you have to select the event with the properties you would like to group by.
+Because events are at the bottom of the hierarchy, event-level properties only apply to those specific events.
+When grouping by event-level properties, you have to select the event with the properties you’d like to group by.

 First Touch Properties vs. Last Touch Properties